Parliament Act 2025

 You could also call this:

-"Parliament can add or remove land from the area around Parliament"
+"Parliament can add or remove land from the area around Parliament Buildings"

-The House of Representatives can decide to add land to the parliamentary precincts if the Crown or the Parliamentary Corporation owns it.
 You can think of the parliamentary precincts as the area around Parliament.
-The House of Representatives can also decide to remove land from this area.
-If the House of Representatives makes this decision, it is called secondary legislation, which means it is a type of law (see Part 3 of the Legislation Act 2019 for more information about this).
-The Legislation Act 2019 has rules about how this type of law is published.
-The Clerk must send a copy of the decision to the Parliamentary Counsel Office so it can be published.
-The Parliamentary Counsel Office will help make sure the decision is available to the public.
-This is so you can find out about changes to the parliamentary precincts.
-The decision will be published according to the rules in the Legislation Act 2019.
+The House of Representatives can decide to add more land to this area if the Crown or the Parliamentary Corporation owns it.
+They can also decide to remove some land from the area.
+When the House of Representatives makes this decision, it is called secondary legislation, which has its own publication requirements, as outlined in Part 3 of the Legislation Act 2019.
+The Clerk must send a copy of the decision to the Parliamentary Counsel Office so it can be published, as required by the Legislation Act 2019.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.